awesome-stable-diffusion/awesome-stable-diffusion/README.md

 Checkpoints (.ckpt files) must be separately downloaded and are required to run Stable Diffusion.
 The latest model release is v1.5 released by runwayml.
 The latest stability ai release is 1.4.

 need.
-* 🖊️ [sd-v1-5 from RunwayML](https://huggingface.co/runwayml/stable-diffusion-inpainting/blob/main/sd-v1-5-inpainting.ckpt) - Stable Diffusion 1.5 Checkpoint released by runwayML, featuring improved inpainting performance.
+* 🖊️ [sd-v1-5 from RunwayML](https://huggingface.co/runwayml/stable-diffusion-v1-5?) - Stable Diffusion 1.5 Checkpoint released by runwayML.
 * 🖊️ [Official Model Card](https://huggingface.co/CompVis/stable-diffusion) - Official Stability AI Model Card on Hugging Face with all versions of the model.
 Download requires sign-in and acceptance of terms of service.
   * [stable-diffusion-v-1-4-original.chkpt](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) - The original 1.4 model's card
 * [RealESRGAN Models](https://github.com/xinntao/Real-ESRGAN/releases/) - Download location for the latest RealESRGAN models required to use the upscaling features implemented by many forks.
 Different models exist for realistic and anime content.
 Please refer to the fork documentation to identify the ones you